Zeaxanthin80/nextjs-boilerplate/docs/DATABASE_USER_SETUP.md

 ### 4. Team Member Setup
 1. Receive credentials via email from Jose
 2. Copy `.env.example` to `.env.local`
-3. Replace placeholders with your credentials:
+3. Replace placeholders with your credentials (see [Environment Variables Guide](./ENVIRONMENT_VARIABLES_GUIDE.md) for detailed instructions):
    ```bash
    # Change this:
    DATABASE_URL="postgresql://YOUR_USERNAME:YOUR_PASSWORD@localhost:5432/nextjs_boilerplate_dev"